Scientific Projects

 Combinatorial biosynthesis is a procedure of molecular biology in which the combination of biosynthetical genes of different origins results in the formation of new natural products.
 The project is focused on metabolites with antibiotic activity isolated from actinomycetes or streptomyces which contains partially sugar moieties.

-• Collaboration partners: Prof. Dr. S. Günther, Dr. R. Teufel, Prof. Dr. L. Heide (Tübingen), PD Dr. B. Gust (Tübingen)
+- Collaboration partners: Prof. Dr. S. Günther, Prof. Dr. R. Teufel, Prof. Dr. L. Heide (Tübingen), PD Dr. B. Gust (Tübingen)

-11) Metabolomics to unravel molecular mechanisms involved in Parkinson's disease and Aging
+11) Metabolomics to unravel molecular mechanisms involved in Parkinson's disease and aging

 In a high-throughput metabolomics approach (fingerprinting & profiling) the effects of different PD agents on general metabolism in the model organism C. elegans was elucidated.
 The key metabolic hallmarks in cell damage development and cellular defence mechanisms were examined.

-• Collaboration partners: Prof. Dr. S. Eimer
+- Collaboration partners: Prof. Dr. S. Eimer

 12) Metabolomics of Dexamethasone application in cochlear implants

 Cochlear implants are hearing aids that provide a sense of sound for patients with impaired hearing.
 The auditory nerve innervating the cochlear is stimulated by electric signals.
-Though, it has been reported that due to inflammation the tissue surrounding the implant scars, thus increasing impedance and subsequently decreasing efficacy
+Though, it has been reported that due to inflammation the tissue surrounding the implant scars, thus increasing impedance and subsequently decreasing efficacy of the hearing aid.
+Analytics of metabolism and pharmacokinetics in regard of using different matrices have not been performed in detail.

 Furthermore to the best of our knowledge, no data has been collected on the influence of glucocorticoids to the cellular homeostasis of inner ear cells which will be investigated in a cellular model using House Ear Institute-Organ of Corti 1 cells (HEI-OC1) cells.

-• Collaboboration partners: Prof Dr. B. Breit, Prof. Dr. S. Plontke (Halle), Dr. A. Liebau (Halle),
+- Collaboration partners: Prof Dr. B. Breit, Prof. Dr. S. Plontke (Halle), Dr. A. Liebau (Halle),

 Cancer cells have an increased RNA and DNA turnover due to their decoupling from regulatory mechanisms, controlling growth and survival.
 Modified nucleosides play an important role in different types of RNA and cannot be recycled and salvaged by common pathways.
 Therefore, they are excreted in greater amounts by tumor cells and ultimately accumulate in the urine, making them promising candidates for biomarkers.
 Targeted metabolomics approaches, like HPLC coupled to triple quadrupole mass spectrometry are used for identification.
 In this project, murine and human ccRCC models are used to identfy and characterize modified nucleosides as putative biomarkers for ccRCC.